usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 Total time allocation: 5-10 min

 **Activity instructions**:
-- Purpose:Apply what they've learned about security risks and procurement.
+- Purpose: Apply what they've learned about security risks and procurement.
 - Expected outcomes: Learners will be able to generate relevant, security-focused questions to ask during market research that help identify and mitigate risks early in the acquisition process.
 - Materials needed:
     - None
 - Instructions for facilitator:
     - Prompt: What’s one question a CO could ask during market research to surface security risks early?

 _Facilitator themes to look for_:
 - What frameworks or controls does the solution comply with (e.g., FedRAMP, NIST)?